Pecos: Data Quality Control and Fault Detection¶

 To install Pecos using pip:

 git clone https://github.com/sandialabs/pecos cd pecos python setup.py install

-IDAES examples that use Pecos are listed on the examples online documentation page.
+IDAES examples that use Pecos are listed on the examples website.
 Pecos also includes several general examples, located at https://github.com/sandialabs/pecos/tree/master/examples.